BRIDGE Loans

 • Property-backed review: The deal may be stronger when reviewed through the property, equity, and exit strategy.

-• Practical next step: A bridge loan can help hold the transaction together while the borrower works toward the longer-term outcome.
+• Practical next step: A bridge loan can help hold the transaction together while the borrower works toward the larger, term outcome.

 What Helps a Deal Move Forward